ergest/sql_patterns/Book/chap1.md

 view_count              |VARCHAR  |
 ```

-Both tables have an `id` column that identifies a single post, `creation_date` that identifies the timestamp when the post was created and a few other attributes like `score` for the upvotes and downvotes.
+Both tables have an `id` column that identifies a single post, a `creation_date` column that identifies the timestamp when the post was created and a few other attributes like `score, answer_count` and `comment_count`.

 Note the `parent_id` column which signifies a hierarchical structure.
 The `parent_id` is a one-to-many relationship that links up an answer to the corresponding question.
 A single question can have multiple answers but an answer belongs to one and only one question.
 This is relation 1 in the **Figure 1.1** above.